DDT5/snip1155-reference-impl/README.md

 ### Create viewing key and set viewing key
 These perform the same functions as specified in the SNIP20 standards.

-A user can call this function to create or set a viewing key to perform authenticated queries.
+A user can call this function to create or set a viewing key, which is used to perform authenticated queries.

 ```js
 {